PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Experiments

 In addition to the quantitative results above, we have the following observations: (1) Though PointNet++ and PointTransformer show superior performance in closed-set metrics, they have inferior open-set ability.
-It indicates that, in 3D semantic segmentation, complicated neural networks make \emph{overconfident} errors and assign high-confidence predictions to unknown inputs.
-(2) For open-set problems, two key issues are about simulating the negative {objects} and exploring the spatial/semantic differences between positive and negative data.
+It indicates that, in 3D semantic segmentation, complicated neural networks make overconfident errors and assign high-confidence predictions to unknown inputs.
+(2) For open-set problems, two key issues are simulating the negative objects and exploring the spatial/semantic differences between positive and negative data.
 On the one hand, our UPS and UPE modules are designed to resolve each issue separately; on the other hand, since the UPE module relies on the UPS's simulated {objects} to learn the discrepancies between unknown and known data, the proposed two modules also complement each other for accurate 3D open-set {learning}.
-(3) Tab.
-1 shows that for PointNet on `Manual-12-1', PointCaM does not outperform the baselines in AUPR.
-While this phenomenon is also observed in other works \cite{hendrycks2019scaling,cen2022open}, where a lower AUPR accompanies a higher AUROC, the underlying reason still requires further investigation.
-(4) Some visualization examples are compared and discussed in Figs.~\ref{fig:vis} and \ref{fig:distribution}. {The example in Fig.~\ref{fig:distribution} showcases the density distributions of the scores for unknown-class samples.
-From the figure, it is evident that the separation between known and unknown points becomes more distinct when UPS is employed.
-That proves that UPS has the capability to simulate out-of-distribution points for the network, leading to an increased network sensitivity in identifying unknown points.}
+(3) Tab.~\ref{table:seg1} shows that for PointNet on ``Manual-12-1'', PointCaM does not outperform the baselines in AUPR.
+While this phenomenon is also observed in other works~\cite{hendrycks2019scaling,cen2022open}, where a lower AUPR accompanies a higher AUROC, the underlying reason still requires further investigation.